 YES, IT’S WINTER, but take the “slow flowers” challenge now, anyway, says Debra Prinzing–especially with the holidays upon us.
 Slow, as in local and fresh, not imported and chemical-laden from the traditional floriculture industry.
 Slow as in stuff from your own backyard and nearby, made into a sustainable, seasonally appropriate arrangement.
 “See how much beauty you can create close to home, every week of the year,” Debra says, “starting right now.”

 Seattle-based Debra Prinzing is a longtime garden writer and author most recently of the books “The 50 Mile Bouquet” and “Slow Flowers” (Amazon affiliate links).
 When a garden designer friend who has also been a guest on this show, Kathy Tracey of Avant Gardens, recently wrote about a workshop she’d attended with Debra, I knew I had to invite her to my public-radio show so we could all learn more.
-Listen in now to the December 15, 2014 program, or read on, or both.
+The transcript follows:

 my slow-flowers q&a with debra prinzing